Nocturnalmc/vscodium-setup/README.md

 2. DotENV by mikestead
 3. Live Server by Ritwick Dey
 4. Material Icon Theme by Philipp Kief
+5. MongoDB for VS Code by MongoDB
+6. NativeBase VS Code Extension by NativeBase
-5. One Dark Pro by binaryify
+7. One Dark Pro by binaryify
-6. Prettier - Code formatter by Prettier
+8. Prettier - Code formatter by Prettier
-7. Tailwind CSS IntelliSense by Tailwind Labs
+9. Tailwind CSS IntelliSense by Tailwind Labs

 ### Download JetBrainsMono Nerd Font from https://www.nerdfonts.com/font-downloads